MicrosoftDocs/OData-docs/Odata-docs/client/using-dataservice-ihttpclientfactory.md

 ---
-title: "Using DataserviceContext IHttpClientFactory in Microsoft.OData.Client"
+title: "Configuring HttpClient with IHttpClientFactory in Microsoft.OData.Client"
-description: "This tutorial provides guidance on using IHttpClientFactory with OData Client in a .NET application."
+description: "This tutorial provides guidance on configuring HttpClient with IHttpClientFactory in OData.NET 8"

 author: Wanjohi Sammy
 ms.author: swanjohi